murray1978/A6502/README.md

  There is no monitor rom yet, working to adapt the apple 1 monitor.
  Version 2 of the board is in progress fixing version 1 mistakes And introducing more mistakes.
+ Please note current Schmatic and PCB do not match.

  ### Specs
  6502 processor at 1Mhz
  8Kb Ram, IS61C64